Click here to access PollFinder

 If you are not a registered voter, you can still register and vote by absentee ballot.
 A voter registration application will be included with your absentee ballot materials.
 The completed application is returned with your voted ballot.
 The voter registration application cannot be returned separately.

+Election judges are an integral part of the election process.
 The hours for working on Election Day are 6 AM until votes are counted after the polls close at 8 PM.
 Election judges may serve as many hours as needed in the precinct to which they are assigned.
 All judges must attend a training session before working at the polls on Election Day.
-If you are interested in serving as an election judge, please fill out the Election Judge Application Form.
+If you are interested in serving as an election judge please fill out the Election Judge Application Form.